int128/kubelogin/docs/standalone-mode.md

       --kubeconfig string                Path to the kubeconfig file --context string                   The name of the kubeconfig context to use --user string                      The name of the kubeconfig user to use.
+Prior to --context --certificate-authority string     Path to a cert file for the certificate authority --insecure-skip-tls-verify         If true, the server's certificate will not be checked for validity.
+This will make your HTTPS connections insecure
+      --grant-type string                The authorization grant type to use.
+One of (auto|authcode|password) (default "auto")
-Prior to --context --listen-port ints                 Port to bind to the local server.
+      --listen-port ints                 Port to bind to the local server.
 If multiple ports are given, it will try the ports in order (default [8000,18000])
-      --skip-open-browser                If true, it does not open the browser on authentication --username string                  If set, perform the resource owner password credentials grant --password string                  If set, use the password instead of asking it --certificate-authority string     Path to a cert file for the certificate authority --insecure-skip-tls-verify         If true, the server's certificate will not be checked for validity.
-This will make your HTTPS connections insecure
-      --add_dir_header                   If true, adds the file directory to the header --alsologtostderr                  log to standard error as well as files --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0)
+      --skip-open-browser                If true, it does not open the browser on authentication --username string                  If set, perform the resource owner password credentials grant --password string                  If set, use the password instead of asking it --add_dir_header                   If true, adds the file directory to the header --alsologtostderr                  log to standard error as well as files --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0)